MiamiOH-CSE274/Portfolio/README.md

 Array-based lists must rearrange the list whenever add and remove is used, so add/remove are both 0(n) while with a linked list, you only need to adjust pointers, which results in 0(1), or constant time add and remove.
 Get, set, and size are all constant time in an array-based list as variables keep track of, and alter data members using the following methods.
 In a linked list, get and set are 0(n) due to the need for searching through the entire list, while size is 0(1) due to a variable that keeps track of the size.

+Add table comparing methods of both.
+Then in essay write why for easier readability.
+Iterators very important, talk about them, instead of add in the table, could be add at an iterator, get would would be get an iterator for an index then talk about them in terms of iterators.
+Iterator is like an index, keeps track of where you are on a list.

+ArrayList add 0(n) get/set 0(1) get at an iterator 0(1) remove 0(n) get iterator at front/back 0(1) add/rem f/b 0(1)
+LinkedList add 0(1) get 0(n) set 0(1) get at an iterator 0(1) remove 0(1) get iterator at front/back 0(1) add/rem f/b 0(1)

 * Binary Search Tree vs. Hash Table
 * Adjacency List vs. Adjacency Matrix